“There’s none so blind as those who will not listen.” Neil Gaiman

 Stubborn (adj.): having or showing persistent determination not to change one’s attitude or position on something, esp. in spite of good arguments or reasons to do so.
 Difficult to move, remove, or cure.

-I see a lot of stubbornness in counseling…mostly from teenagers, but it is certainly not an issue that is limited to adolescents who demonstrate defiance and an unwillingness to clean up their room when asked; this issue does not discriminate.
-I have seen stubbornness emanate from people from all walks of life and from myself at times, if I’m being honest.
-This is an issue that stops growth, and can cause a bitterness that will destroy our quality of life and relationships with others.
+I see a lot of stubbornness in counseling…mostly from teenagers, but it is certainly not an issue that is limited to adolescents who don’t want to clean their room!
+This issue does not discriminate.
+I have seen stubbornness emanate from people from all walks of life (and from myself at times, if I’m being honest).
+This is an issue that stops growth, and can destroy our quality of life and relationships with others.

 What can we do to stop it!?
 How can we overcome our hardness of heart?

-What does this have to do with stubbornness?
+What does this have to do with how to overcome stubbornness?

 God makes this statement in Ezekiel 11:19 in reference to His people: